xtianmedia/xtianmedia/README.md

 💞️ I’m looking to develop myself more with regular practice.

-📫 You can reach me on twitter @xtianmedia
+📫 You can reach me on any of social media platform @xtianmedia

 ⚡ I'm tech-ful.